FreeAgent supports bank feeds with the majority of UK banks. To find out more, check out our article on which banks are supported.

 Once your bank feed is working again, it will not import transactions for any days that are covered by your statement upload.

 Yes - you can follow these steps to disable a bank feed and repeat the process for each bank feed you want disabled.

 If you just want to switch your bank feed to an Open Banking bank feed, then read our article on how to switch.

 What if I have concerns about security?

 FreeAgent does not store your bank login details and you are completely in control of what data your FreeAgent account can access from your bank.
 Open Banking has security at its heart, as it aims to put the customer in firm control of their finances.
 If you’d like to read more on this topic, check out the official Open Banking organisation.

 Third-party provider bank feeds

-FreeAgent doesn’t store your bank login details, these are stored securely through our third-party provider Yodlee.
-You can read more about our third-party provider in this article.
+FreeAgent doesn’t store your bank login details.
+These are stored securely through our third-party provider, Yodlee.
+Find out more about third-party provider bank feeds.

 FreeAgent is registered with the Financial Conduct Authority under the Payment Services Regulations 2017 (register no. 799763) for the provision of account information services.

 Registered in sunny Scotland No. SC316774 - One Edinburgh Quay, 133 Fountainbridge, Edinburgh, Scotland, UK EH3 9QG